 The previous WATERLICHT Germany at Future 21 highlighted the challenges of eternity.
 As a result of coal mining, the Ruhr region has sunk by up to 25 meters.
 Without the constant pumping of groundwater, large parts of the region would be flooded and a lake of up to 90 km in length would be created.
 Intensive research is being conducted not only into how the water can be extracted but how the heat of the water from underground can be used to generate energy.

-WATERLICHT is created as site-specific artwork for Dutch District Water Board Rijn & IJssel, Future 21 Oberhausen, Museumplein in Amsterdam with more than 60.000 visitors in 1 night, Lumiere London, United Nations in New York, Nuit Blanche Paris, UNESCO Schokland, the Afsluitdijk, Kunsthal Rotterdam, the Bentway Toronto, Jameel Arts Centre Dubai, Columbia University New York, and Fremantle Biennale Australia.
+WATERLICHT was created as site-specific artwork for Dutch District Water Board Rijn & IJssel, Loevestein Castle, Future 21 Oberhausen, Museumplein in Amsterdam with more than 60.000 visitors, Lumiere London, United Nations in New York, Nuit Blanche Paris, UNESCO Schokland, the Afsluitdijk, Kunsthal Rotterdam, the Bentway Toronto, Jameel Arts Centre Dubai, Columbia University New York, and Fremantle Biennale Australia.